About This Guide

 PEAK OET (Original Equipment Technology) uses the same orange OAT chemistry as Dex-Cool and is a lower-cost alternative to the Zerex formulation.
 It meets ASTM D3306 and GM6277M standards.
 For drivers who simply need to top off their GM cooling system without breaking the budget, PEAK OET delivers the correct chemistry at a slight discount versus Zerex.

-All four coolants in this guide come in pre-mixed 50/50 formulation (half coolant concentrate, half distilled water).
+all six coolants in this guide come in pre-mixed 50/50 formulation (half coolant concentrate, half distilled water).
 This is the correct dilution for most climates — it provides freeze protection to -34°F and boil-over protection to +265°F. If you're in an extreme cold climate (below -34°F), you can use a 60/40 or 70/30 concentrate-to-water ratio, but for 99% of drivers, the pre-mixed 50/50 is correct and convenient.

 Check your owner's manual first: It will specify either a color or a standard (Dex-Cool, HOAT, G-05).
 Use exactly what's specified.
 Universal formulas are safe for unknown situations but not a substitute for the correct spec.
 Pre-mixed vs. concentrate: Pre-mixed (50/50) is more convenient and fool-proof.
 Concentrate requires diluting with distilled water (not tap water — minerals cause scale buildup).
 Silicate vs. phosphate-free: European and most Asian vehicles (Toyota, Honda, Subaru, Hyundai) require phosphate-free coolant.
 Using phosphate-containing coolant can damage aluminum components in these vehicles.
 Extended life vs. standard: Modern OAT and HOAT coolants last 5 years/150,000 miles.
 Standard IAT (green) lasts only 2 years/30,000 miles.
 For any post-2000 vehicle, use extended life.

-At $12-18/gallon, all four coolants in this guide are essentially commodity pricing — the price difference between them is small relative to the cost of engine damage from using the wrong formula.
+At $12-18/gallon, all six coolants in this guide are essentially commodity pricing — the price difference between them is small relative to the cost of engine damage from using the wrong formula.
 Don't optimize for price when choosing coolant; optimize for specification match.
 The $5 difference between Shell Rotella ($12) and PEAK OET ($18) is irrelevant compared to using the wrong chemistry.
 Buy the correct formula for your vehicle, regardless of price.

 Coolant is one of several fluids that require regular maintenance — our car maintenance fluids guide covers oil, transmission fluid, and brake fluid alongside coolant in a single reference.
 For diagnosing cooling system issues before they escalate, see our OBD2 scanner comparison — a scanner that reads coolant temperature and engine codes is a useful companion tool.
 Drivers who prefer doing their own fluid changes will also find our DIY oil change tools guide relevant for the same service interval.